discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <Trait name="Warden's Feedback"/> has some great value in T4 with add pulls e.g. Chaos or Aetherblade.

-<Trait name="Temporal Enchanter"/>'s main usage lays in the combination with <Skill name="Feedback"/> and <Trait name="Medic's Feedback"/> for a maxed out rez potential as wells as projectile mitigation.
+<Trait name="Temporal Enchanter"/>'s main usage lays in the combination with <Skill name="Feedback"/> and <Trait name="Medic's Feedback"/> for a maxed out rez potential as well as projectile mitigation.
 Situationally it can also be useful to provide <Boon name="Resistance"/> and <Effect name="Superspeed"/>.

 <Trait name="Blurred Inscriptions"/> can be played in combination with <Skill name="Signet of Inspiration"/> if no other utility skill is required (reducing your healing output), to extend group boons and grant <Boon name="Aegis"/>.